yashwankhade/yashwankhade/README.md

 ### Hi there 👋
+# I'm Yash
 <!--
 **yashwankhade/yashwankhade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:-->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on React based mini projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript and React
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on React based projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with CSS
-- 💬 Ask me about ...
+- 💬 Ask me about JavaScript, CSS
-- 📫 How to reach me: ...
+- 📫 How to reach me: Ping me on LinkedIn
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I still like watching Doreamon episodes :)
--->
-# I'm Yash